jedick/AI4citations/README.md

 # AI-Powered Citation Verification

-A web app for scientific citation verification.
-This app was developed as part of an [ML engineering capstone project](https://github.com/jedick/MLE-capstone-project).
+The integrity of scientific literature depends on citations that are supported by the referenced source material.
+These citations are sometimes inaccurate, contributing to unverified claims.
+Automatic detection of citation accuracy can help writers and editors improve the overall quality of scientific literature.

+AI4ciations is an easy-to-use app for citation verification that leverages a claim verification model trained on domain-specific datasets.
+For details on the data preprocessing, model fine-tuning, and baseline comparisons, see the repo for this [ML engineering capstone project](https://github.com/jedick/MLE-capstone-project).

 Features:

-- **Claim verification**: Predict a label from a pair of claim and evidence statements
+- **Claim verification**: Input a pair of claim and evidence statements and predict a label
   - Labels are Support, Refute, or Not Enough Information (NEI)
-- **Evidence retrieval**: Input a claim to get evidence from a PDF
 - Model selection: Choose from a fine-tuned model (default) or the pretrained base model
   - The [default model](https://huggingface.co/jedick/DeBERTa-v3-base-mnli-fever-anli-scifact-citint) was fine-tuned on two datasets, [SciFact](https://github.com/allenai/scifact) and [Citation-Integrity](https://github.com/ScienceNLP-Lab/Citation-Integrity/)
   - The [base model](https://huggingface.co/MoritzLaurer/DeBERTa-v3-base-mnli-fever-anli) is DeBERTa pre-trained on multiple natural language inference (NLI) datasets
   - See this [blog post](https://jedick.github.io/blog/experimenting-with-transformer-models-for-citation-verification/) for more information on fine-tuning
+- **Evidence retrieval**: Get evidence from a PDF related to the given claim (see details below)

 ## Running the app